Continuous Kubernetes blue-green deployments on Azure using Nginx, AppGateway or TrafficManager — part 2

 That is it for using Nginx!

 The next type of deployment will leverage the azure application gateway as ingress controller to achieve the same.
-As of today the AKS managed appgateway addon is still in preview and cannot be automatically deployed via terraform.
+As of today the AKS managed appgateway addon is officially supported but still cannot be automatically deployed via terraform.
 That means you have to manually activate the addon after you have deployed the cluster as described here.

 The process will look like this and is implemented in the appgw azure pipeline template: